 Internal mobility is more important than ever because many companies are struggling to keep their top talent.
 In today’s tight talent market, 50% of professionals are looking for greener pastures.
 Needless to say, companies that are unable to retain their employees are struggling.

 Internal mobility has proven to be an excellent solution to retention problems, because when an employee is considering leaving their current role, offering them a different position within your company, that could potentially be a better fit for them, is sometimes enough to re-energize them and encourage them to stay.

 Shift your focus to skills first

-A quality internal mobility strategy is built with a strong focus on relevant skills as opposed to job titles.
+A quality talent mobility strategy is built with a strong focus on relevant skills as opposed to job titles.